cls1991/qu/README.rst

     $ qu --help
     Usage: qu [OPTIONS] COMMAND [ARGS]...

       Quickly generating unique url of a picture for markdown files.

     Options:
       --help  Show this message and exit.

     Commands:
+      dc      Clear configuration of qiniu.
       sc      Show configuration of qiniu.
       upload  Upload an image to qiniu.
       wc      Set configuration of qiniu.